Disc Makers - CD and DVD Manufacturing Made Easy

 About Disc Makers

-Disc Makers is the nation’s leading independent media manufacturer, offering a wide variety of products and services, including complete CD and DVD replication and custom packaging for independent musicians, filmmakers, and businesses.
-The company also offers a variety of additional products and services including the country’s most popular line of tower CD and DVD duplicators, automated CD/DVD publishing systems, disc printers, blank media, and promotional printing services for artists and corporate clients.
-The company’s state-of-the-art manufacturing facility houses full-scale CD and DVD replication lines and in-house printing, as well as mastering and post production studio suites, a DVD and CD-ROM multimedia authoring facility, and an award-winning graphics design studio.
-Disc Makers’ main office and plant is located near Philadelphia in Pennsauken, NJ, and the company has regional offices in Los Angeles, New York City, the San Francisco Bay Area, Chicago, Seattle, Atlanta, Puerto Rico, and now Nashville.
+In business since 1946, Disc Makers is the nation’s leading independent CD & DVD manufacturer, offering a wide variety of products and services, including state-of-the-art automated printers and duplication systems as well as complete CD & DVD duplication, CD & DVD replication, custom disc packaging, and vinyl record pressing for independent musicians, filmmakers, and businesses for the last 70 years.
+Disc Makers also offers a variety of additional services including download cards, posters, custom USB Flash drives, music distribution, in-house audio mastering and post production, DVD and CD-ROM multimedia authoring, award-winning graphic design, and their Blog, which offers free tools and professional advice from industry experts.
+Disc Makers’ main office and plant is located near Philadelphia in Pennsauken, NJ, and the company has regional offices in Los Angeles, New York City, Chicago, Seattle, and Nashville.

 Steven Spatz